meetm2003/java/README.md

 # java
-In this repository, you will get all java program which is usefull to you.
+In this repository, you will get all java program which is useful to you.
 Thank you.